 If any threatening behavior is noticed by the officer in most situations they will commit the client to the nearest psychiatric hospital.
 Most likely the client will be taken to Neuro-Psychiatric Center (next to Ben Taub) or Harris County Psychiatric Center (S.MacGregor and 288).

 Mental Health Warrant

-A mental health warrant is a court ordered involuntary commitment.
+A mental health warrant is a court-ordered involuntary commitment.
 Once a judge makes this ruling police officers will travel to a client’s home to carry out the order.
-Unlike calling 911, when police officers arrive they will commit client regardless of if he is a threat or not.
+Unlike calling 911, when police officers arrive they will commit the client regardless of if he is a threat or not.